-“If your mayonnaise falls apart—that is to say, if the ingredients separate instead of remaining suspended in a homogeneous emulsion—all is not lost,” says Robuchon.
+“If your mayonnaise falls apart—that is to say, if the ingredients separate instead of remaining suspended in a homogeneous emulsion—all is not lost,” says renowned chef Joël Robuchon.
 His advice?
 “Leave the broken mayonnaise out at room temperature for a half hour.
 Beat in a half teaspoon of mustard, preferably with an electric mixer.
 Put a spoonful of warm water in a bowl and beat in a spoonful of the broken mayonnaise, adding it bit by bit and beating at high speed.
 The mixture should foam.
 In the same way add a second spoon of the mayonnaise, and then a third.
 You should see the sauce thickening and ‘taking.’
 Now using a small ladle, very gradually incorporate the rest of the broken mayonnaise into the new mixture.
 The finished product will be perfectly smooth and firm.”
-(See how easy that was?)
+See how easy that was?

 - 1 egg yolk

-- 1 teaspoon Dijon mustard (optional)
+- 1 teaspoon Dijon mustard, or more to taste

 - White pepper